shaloo/docs.arcana/docs/setup/config-custom-oauth.md

  Make sure you have already added code for custom OAuth and enabled user login via the custom authentication server.
 Get a JWT for the authenticated user.

- During app integration with the {{config.extra.arcana.sdk_name}}, initialize the SDK first and then call `loginWithCustomProvider` with the JWT token and the provider identifier as input parameters along with user identifier string.
+ During app integration with the {{config.extra.arcana.sdk_name}}, initialize the SDK first and then call `loginWithCustomProvider` with the JWT token and the custom provider identifier as input parameters along with user identifier string.
 This function will fetch the authenticated user key shares securely.
 See [[integrate-custom-oauth|how to integrate apps using custom OAuth]] for details.

 ## See Also